Danny Wallace (humorist)

-Daniel Frederick Wallace (born 16 November 1976) is a British filmmaker, comedian, writer, actor, and presenter of radio and television.
+Daniel Frederick Wallace (born 16 November 1976) is a British comedian, writer, and presenter of radio and television.
 His notable works include the books Join Me and Yes Man, narrating Thomas Was Alone, voice acting as Shaun Hastings in the Assassin's Creed game series, and fronting the TV series How to Start Your Own Country.

-Biography

 Early life

 Wallace was born in Dundee, Scotland.
 He is half Swiss.
 He attended Park Place Primary School, also growing up in Loughborough and Bath, England.
 He began writing reviews for video game magazines aged 13 for school work experience: a reviewer had become ill and so Wallace was given the opportunity to review a game.
-At 18 he started writing comedy, mainly through the magazine Comedy Review.
+At 18, he started writing comedy, mainly through the magazine Comedy Review.
 He specialised in media studies at the University of Westminster.

 Career

 At 22, he became a BBC producer.
 He was part of the production team behind British Comedy Award-winning Dead Ringers, the original producer of The Mighty Boosh, and creator and producer of Ross Noble Goes Global.

 As a journalist, Wallace has worked for The Scotsman, The Guardian, The Independent, Elle, Cosmo, The Times and other publications.

 From 2007, Wallace wrote a column in the free weekly magazine ShortList.

-In June 2014 Wallace was awarded an honorary degree from the University of Dundee, in the city where he was born.
+In June 2014, Wallace was awarded an honorary degree from the University of Dundee, in the city where he was born.

-Politically, Wallace is a supporter of the UK Labour Party.
+Politically, Wallace is a supporter of the Labour Party.